What Is Coumadin?

 Another difficulty presented by Coumadin is that no two patients react the same way to this drug.
 This makes it especially important for doctors to research a patient’s history to determine what adverse effects the use of Coumadin may have.
 Our staff of attorneys includes a board-certified respiratory therapist and two medical doctors, including a board-certified cardiologist.
 These professionals are well-versed in the use and misuse of Coumadin.
 We have the medical knowledge and legal skill to aggressively pursue your interests.

 If you or someone close to you has been injured by the misuse of Coumadin, we are here to stand up for your rights.
-Contact us today online or by telephone at (312) 346-8700 to speak with an experienced Chicago, Illinois, medical malpractice lawyer.
+Contact us today online or by telephone at (312) 346-8700 to speak with an experienced coumadin injury lawyer.
 We offer free initial consultations and bill on a contingent fee basis — you won’t have to pay us attorney fees unless we win compensation in your case.